 CTH firmly believes that theater education is a powerful tool that teaches vital life skills necessary for social success.
 Unfortunately, many children in our community are not exposed to arts programs or educational instruction.
 As such, CTH’s theatre education programs are focused on providing equal access to quality arts education and exposure, particularly for students of color.
 CTH is purposeful in selecting teaching artists that look like, understand, and reflect the children we serve and tailors its programs to speak to the students in our unique and diverse community.
 In 2019, our education programs will have served roughly a diverse array of over 1,500 students, most of whom are from lower-income communities.

-Our education programs consist of four components:
+Our education programs consist of three components:

 Founded in 2009, Project Classics is CTH’s core education program, which consists of in-school and after-school theatre workshops as well as a six-week summer Shakespeare Intensive for students from the Dream Center and the Global Community Charter School.
 Summer Intensives culminate in student-led performances held for friends, family and the community.

 Our talented teaching artists build students’ skills in voice and speech, movement and dance, text analysis, scene study, character development, stage combat, music, and playwriting.

 In 2019 Project Classics will have served roughly 250 students.
 As many theatre programs are quite costly, we are thrilled that we provide ours at no cost to our students.

 The Young Company, a Collaboration with Columbia University School of the Arts